spryker/spryker-docs/docs/pbc/all/search/202410.0/base-shop/third-party-integrations/algolia/algolia-personalization.md

 ##### Prerequisites

-If you need to add, modify, or fix events at the project level, start with these two steps:
+If you need to add, change, or fix events at the project level, start with these steps:

 1. Locate the page template or view that is used for the current page.
 2. On the [project level](https://docs.spryker.com/docs/dg/dev/frontend-development/202410.0/yves/atomic-frontend/managing-components/overriding-components.html#create-component-folder-on-project-level), override the `{% raw %}{% block eventTracker %}{% endraw %}` block in your project’s template.